-The Bachelor of Science in Electrical Engineering (B.S.E.E.) is organized around a core of required courses and a selection of elective courses from five Specialization Areas: Computer Engineering; Data Science; Neuroengineering; Photonics, Electronics and Nano-devices; and Systems: Communication, Control, Networks, and Signal Processing.
+The Bachelor of Science in Electrical Engineering (B.S.E.E.) is organized around a core of required courses and a selection of elective courses from four Specialization Areas: Computer Engineering; Data Science/Systems; Neuroengineering, and Photonics, Electronics and Nano-devices (PEN).
 See the Specialization Areas section for requirements.

 A B.S.E.E. program must have a total of at least 134 semester hours.
 A course can satisfy only one program requirement.
 Students who place out of required courses without transcript credit must substitute other approved courses in the same area.
 See the section in the General Announcements for the general university degree requirements.

 COMP 140 Computational Thinking or COMP 130 Elements of Algorithms and Computation